Hamo254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 8-true knowledge: a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-File 9-divide and rule: a script that prints the result of POWER divided by DIVIDE, followed by a new line File 10-love exponent breath: a script that displays the result of BREATH to the power LOVE
+File 9-divide and rule: a script that prints the result of POWER divided by DIVIDE, followed by a new line File 10-love exponent breath: a script that displays the result of BREATH to the power LOVE File 11-binary to decimal: a script that converts a number from base 2 to base 10